-Thousands of books have been published about New York City; thousands more are set in the city.
-How can New York City readers know where to start?
+Thousands of books have been published about New York City.
+How can readers know where to start?

 By Grace Lichtenstein